jarun/bcal/README.md

 - show address as LBA:OFFSET
 - convert CHS to LBA and *vice versa*
 - base conversion to binary, decimal and hex
+- show bit positions with bit value of a number
 - custom sector size, max heads/cylinder and max sectors/track
 - minimal dependencies